sabouaram/GoNetDev/GoNetDev-master/readme.md

 # GoNetDev

-GoNetDev is an Ethernet based Golang Dataplane Development module designed simple for Linux/Unix systems.
+GoNetDev is an Ethernet based Golang Dataplane Development module designed simple for Linux/Unix as well as Windows systems.
+The compiled binary/executable should be run with administrative system privileges on windows and sudo on unix/linux.
 #
 Developer: Salim BOU ARAM.